 Ita palm fruits are considered sweet by the taste.
 The fruits have the shape of hazelnuts, with diameters somewhere between 5 and 7 centimeters.
 You can eat Ita fruits and buds as well as drink the tree’s sap.

 Ita fruits are used for multiple purposes.
 You can either eat them raw or in dried/powdered form.
 Besides jams and ice cream, people process Ita palm into fruit pastes to create alcoholic beverages.
+As for the fruit skin, some even turn its fiber into thread.

 14. Imbu Fruit

+This fruit is rich in vitamin C with a sweet taste like oranges.
 There are lots of recipes that can be done with this fruit.
-Some popular ones are Imbu ice cream, Imbu jam, Imbu cheese…
+Some popular ones are Imbu ice cream, Imbu jam, Imbu cheese etc.

 15. Incaberry

-Incaberries turn golden bronze when they’re mature.
-Their smell is as delicate as any other berries.
-Their taste is sweet and sour at the same time.
+Their smell is as delicate as any other berries, with a sweet and sour taste at the same time.
+Interestingly, these berries are widely available in high-altitude regions of South America.

 Incaberries are mostly sold either in fresh or dried form.
 People also turn them into fruit pastes: sauces, jam, pudding, and so on.
 Not only are these fruits delicious, but their benefits to your health are also numerous.